 For the magistrate to consider issuing arrest warrants in criminal matters, the local police have to file a complaint under oath with the tribunal.
 This procedure is completed in accordance with the Nevada Revised Statutes 171.102.
-This section of the criminal law of the state deals with the complaint for a warrant and the information that it should provide.
+This section of the state’s criminal law deals with the warrant complaint and the information it should provide.

 Like in all other states, a criminal process starts when an application is filed for the release of a warrant in the state of Nevada.
 Up to this point, the matter is in the hands of the investigating law enforcement agency.
-However, as soon as the petition is brought before the court, the judiciary gets involved and from thereon, the arrest of the perpetrator under a warrant is treated as the execution of a judicial order.
+However, the judiciary gets involved as soon as the petition is brought before the court.
+From thereon, the arrest of the perpetrator under a warrant is treated as the execution of a judicial order.

 The complaint that is set forth before the bench to appeal for the issue of a warrant must be in writing and it must bring to light the essential facts about the offense that the person in question is being charged with.
-This petition must be filed under oath and it is subject to the penalty of perjury if any information provided by the affiant is found to be untrue or of a malicious nature.
+This petition must be filed under oath, and it is subject to the penalty of perjury if any information provided by the affiant is untrue or malicious.

 The affidavit for the issue of an active warrant can be filed with the clerk of court and the law of Nevada allows for this document to be transmitted via electronic means.
 If this is done, the clerk of court will return the complaint with an electronic time stamp and from then on the document will be treated as if it were submitted in person.